-In terms of any other negatives of this product, I think I would prefer if the shape of the soap would be rectangle not square.
-I think different shape (flatter) would make it much easier to use.
+In terms of any other negatives of this product, I think I would prefer if the shape of the soap would be a rectangle not a square.
+I think a different shape (flatter) would make it much easier to use.

 Bain & Savon Chamomille Shampoo Bar contains really simple ingredients which are as follows:

 - Sodium Castorate (Cold Pressed Castor Oil)